MahdiTavakol/Archer2-ModernC-/lectures/cpp-intro/README.md

 auto data_file = user_name + ".csv";
 ```

-We'll come back to this!
+We will come back to this!

 ???

 Here, 'data_file' is given the type 'std::string' by the compiler using
 "type inference"

-In general we'd recommend using auto quite a lot "Almost always auto"
+In general we would recommend using auto quite a lot "Almost always auto"

 Why?